 Cells in both central and peripheral nerve tissue are of two kinds: neurons, which typically have numerous long processes, and various glial cells (Gr. glia, glue), which have short processes, support and protect neurons, and participate in many neural activities, neural nutrition, and defense of cells in the CNS.

 Neurons respond to environmental changes (stimuli) by altering the ionic gradient that exists across their plasma membranes.
 All cells maintain such a gradient, also called an electrical potential, but cells that can rapidly change this potential in response to stimuli (eg, neurons, muscle cells, some gland cells) are said to be excitable or irritable.
-Neurons react promptly to stimuli with a reversal of ...
+Neurons react promptly to stimuli with a reversal of the ionic ...